While China growth slows, cash-hungry firms steer Asia IPOs into fast lane

-HONG KONG As the world absorbs life with a slowing Chinese economy, business is brisk for one group - Asia's bankers, handling a burst of stock listings by mainland firms that need funds now and are resigned to their shares being worth less than before.
+HONG KONG, Nov 5 As the world absorbs life with a slowing Chinese economy, business is brisk for one group - Asia's bankers, handling a burst of stock listings by mainland firms that need funds now and are resigned to their shares being worth less than before.

-Though initial public offering valuations may be cheaper, the pace of deals is accelerating.
-A Reuters review of upcoming deals showed an estimated $17 billion (£11.07 billion) for IPOs due for the last two months of the year in Asia, with a near-doubling of Hong Kong deals after China growth jitters cast a third-quarter pall.

 Helped by Japan Post's $12 billion privatisation - the country's biggest in 30 years - Asia's fourth-quarter IPO tally could be $36 billion.
 That would make it the region's best three months since fourth-quarter 2010's record $76.2 billion when China was in full flight, according to Thomson Reuters data.